 This module helps students succeed with college-level writing assignments.
 It outlines how to brainstorm, draft, and revise papers, outlines common grammatical errors and offers a list of other valuable web resources.

-Cochrane reviews (systematic reviews of effects of drugs, medical interventions, etc.)
+Cochrane reviews (systematic reviews of drug effects, medical interventions, etc.)

 CONSORT statement (consolidated standards of reporting trials)

 Doctor Fungus (mycology info)